- National Center for Complementary and Integrative Health (1)

 Anti-parasitic – In vitro studies have suggested that plumbagin, an active constituent of Black walnut, may inhibit the motility and hatching of specific worm larvae.
 (29)

 Laxative – Firstly, there is stimulation of colonic motility, resulting in increased propulsion and accelerated transit of feces through the colon (which reduces fluid absorption from the fecal mass.
 Secondly, there is an increase in paracellular permeability across the colonic mucosa, probably due to inhibition of sodium/potassium-transporting adenosine triphosphatase or inhibition of chloride channels.
 (30,31)

-Ulcers – Capsaicin inhibits acid secretion, stimulates alkali and mucus secretion and particularly gastric mucosal blood flow which helps in prevention and healing of gastric ulcers.
+Ulcers – Capsaicin inhibits acid secretion, stimulates alkali and mucus secretion, and particularly gastric mucosal blood flow which helps in the prevention and healing of gastric ulcers.
 (32)

 Heavy Metal Detox – Researchers found Cilantro (Chinese parsley) accelerates the excretion of Mercury (Hg), Lead (Pb), from the body through the urine.
 (32) Spirulina and Chlorella have been found to impart protection to rats exposed to lead and cadmium (33)

-Bloating and gas – European Scientific Cooperative on Phytotherapy lists fennel seed for dyspeptic complaints such as mild, spasmodic gastrointestinal complaints, bloating, and flatulence, for catarrh of the upper respiratory tract.
+Bloating and gas – European Scientific Cooperative on Phytotherapy list fennel seed for dyspeptic complaints such as mild, spasmodic gastrointestinal complaints, bloating, and flatulence, for catarrh of the upper respiratory tract.
 (39)